futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 ![SQL Schema and data persistence](./images/K2SqlSchemaDataPersistence01.png)

-#### Collection Management

-When we store system or user catalog data to K2 schema, whether K2 storage layer manages the collection partitioning or the SQL coordinator does that, the SQL coordinator needs to track where the data are stored, for example, the endpoints for a K2 node such that SQL executor knows where to fetch the data.

-The collection information could be managed either by the SQL coordinator communicating with K2 storage layer directly or the SQL coordinator could obtain such information from the heartbeat between SQL executor if the SQL executor is colocated with a K2 storage node.

 #### Additional Coordinator APIs

 Apart from the catalog APIs described in above section, coordinator provides additional APIs.
-* Heartbeat between SQL executor so that SQL executor gets schema version updates
+* Heartbeat between SQL executor so that SQL executor gets schema version updates.
+One use of heartbeat could be for the SQL executor to preload all existing tables to avoid cold start and receive the schema update via the heartbeats.
 * isInitDBDone() for SQL executor to check if the SQL coordinator has finished InitDB so that it could go to the ready state, this could be implemented by http status code as well.

 #### Metrics